Metric set analysis tools

 When displaying data from a multi-level hierarchy, you can change which levels are displayed, or drill down to see the values in the level below that make up a value.

 To quickly change the level, right-click (or long-tap) anywhere on the visualization and choose Change Level.
 (If there are multiple hierarchies to choose from, choose one from the list that appears next.)

 Choose a level to change the level for the entire current set of data.

 Many visualizations can display multiple levels at once, including tables and relationship diagrams.
-To select a range of levels instead of just one, choose Change Top Level and then a level.
+To select a range of levels instead of just one, choose Change Top Level and then a level, or Expand To Next Level to display both the current level and the next level down.
 When the main level is different than the top level, both levels and the levels in between will be displayed at once.

 Since these are metric set settings, you can also set the Level and Top Level from the Data Analysis Panel by clicking to edit the hierarchy and expanding the Parameter Values section.
 You can also drag hierarchy levels onto your visualization from the Explore window as a shortcut.